Ritual: Political rituals

+Rituals Doing Gender

+Cäcilia "Cillie" Rentmeister, a German scholar of art and culture, focused her research on Rituals and Ritualizations to the question, how in "western" and "traditional" societies Rites of Passage are "doing gender", shaping and confirming womenhood and masculinity.
+She describes, how in the lives of women an men, "Rites of Passage" accompany changes of status as well as all crises: pregnancy and birth, puberty and sexlife, marriage and divorce, dying and death, and also – with rites of initiation - all stages in education and profession.
+In this context, she also notes that "modern" cultures are by no means "ritually poor" in contrast to the "ritually rich" in "traditional" cultures.

+For example, in her Essay Women's festivals as rites of passage.
+The Flying Lesbians make the liberated relationships dancing she describes the procedures and functions of the women's festivals held in many German cities in the 1970s - which were often attended by 1,000 to 2,000 women - as rites of passage introducing participants to the new, autonomous women's liberation movement.
+The sense of community was strengthened, new women ventured across the low threshold of a festival to make their first contacts with the women's movement, and new bonds were forged through dancing to the music of all-female bands, by film screenings, self-defense demonstrations, short lectures, and, of course, an abundant selection of food and drinks, and a steady increase in emotional involvement as the night goes on, with singing and dancing to anthems of the women's movement such as "Women Together are Strong".

 Anthropological theories

 Functionalism

 A priest elevates the host during a Catholic Mass, one of the most widely performed rituals in the world.

 Nineteenth century "armchair anthropologists" were concerned with the basic question of how religion originated in human history.
 In the twentieth century their conjectural histories were replaced with new concerns around the question of what these beliefs and practices did for societies, regardless of their origin.
 In this view, religion was a universal, and while its content might vary enormously, it served certain basic functions such as the provision of prescribed solutions to basic human psychological and social problems, as well as expressing the central values of a society.
 Bronislaw Malinowski used the concept of function to address questions of individual psychological needs; A.R.
 Radcliffe-Brown, in contrast, looked for the function (purpose) of the institution or custom in preserving or maintaining society as a whole.
 They thus disagreed about the relationship of anxiety to ritual.